AutomationD/sming-docker/README.md

 # Install & Configure Docker

 ## Prerequisites:
-- This HOWTO is using docker-machine: an advanced version of boot2docker.
+- This HOWTO is using docker-machine for MacOS and Windows: an advanced version of boot2docker.
 Make sure to remove any boot2docker versions and it's vms before you proceed

 ## MacOS
 Download and install latest [Kitematic](https://kitematic.com/download/):